jdbs9514/Leaderboard/README.md

 The `npm install` command installs all dependencies used in the project while `npm start` is used to start the development server and view the application on the browser.

+- You can save the data into Api
+- you can catch the data and displayed in your HTML

 ## Built with

 - HTML, CSS, JavaScript